About this listing

 Queen-size bed sleeps two.
 Additional guests can be accommodated with comfy REI air mattresses (one queen and one single).
 There are also two sofas you can easily doze off to dreamland on, while watching Sleepless In Seattle, which of course I saved on the DVR for you.

-- I do not have a deposit or cleaning fees.
-So please keep the place tidy, thanks!
+- I do not have a deposit or cleaning fees (sweet!), so please keep the place tidy.
+Thanks!

 My name is Scooter, real name is Michael but there are way too many of those, so I go by my nickname Scooter.
 I am a photographer, shooting mostly portraiture and weddings, and some travel work.
 I love to BBQ, travel, and adore my city, Seattle.